How can we help you?

 The Bill provides that regulations may require large employers (250 or more employees) and certain public authorities to develop and publish Equality Audits.

-These plans would show the steps taken to reduce gender equality, including the gender pay gap and supporting employees through the menopause.
+These plans would show the steps taken to reduce gender equality, including the gender pay gap and supporting employees through the menopause, and menstrual problems and disorders.

 Existing position